Phone Number: 01224 460 101

 What is Duty to Manage Asbestos Training?

-The purpose of the Duty to Manage Asbestos (Appointed Person) training course is for all those who manage non-domestic, commercial premises.
+Our Duty to Manage (Appointed Person) asbestos training courses are for all those who manage non-domestic, commercial premises.
 It is a course used to inform the people with any on-site responsibility for protecting their co-workers and staff who work on these properties.

 Duty to Manage training for asbestos awareness - Aberdeen and Aberdeenshire